backstage/backstage/packages/search-common/api-report.md

   readonly types?: string[];
 }

+// Warning: (ae-missing-release-tag) "DocumentTypeInfo" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export type DocumentTypeInfo = {
+  visibilityPermission?: Permission;
+};

 // Warning: (ae-missing-release-tag) "IndexableDocument" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public